Pathoschild/smapi-mod-dump/source/Daily Screenshot/README.md

 ## Features

 - One screenshot is automatically taken of your entire farm every day as soon as you leave your house.
-- Choose what time the screenshot gets taken.
+- Super easy to gather screenshots to create a GIF that shows how your farm changes over time!
+GIF makers can be found online, such as [ezgif GIF maker](https://ezgif.com/maker).
+Here is an [example](./Images/example1.gif).
+- Customizable!
+Change any number of default settings based on your preferences.
+Examples:
+    - What time of day to take screenshot.
-- Choose how often a screenshot gets taken (daily, weekly, monthly, etc).
+    - How often to take screenshot (daily, weekly, monthly, etc).
+    - Keyboard shortcut that takes screenshot when pressed (set to "None" by default).
+    - What weather conditions are allowed.
+It is common to allow all except rainy/stormy days, but default option allows all weather.
+    - Add multiple sets of rules (example, 1 set for daily automatic screenshots, 1 for manual key-press screenshots).
+- Compatible with the ["Generic Mod Config Menu" mod](https://www.nexusmods.com/stardewvalley/mods/5098), which adds an in-game UI for easily updating the config.
 - Screenshots are sent to your StardewValley/Screenshots folder, with each save file getting its own "FarmName-Screenshots" folder.
 Screenshots between multiple save files will not get mixed up.
 - Easily access the screenshots in-game by scrolling to the bottom of the "Options" tab in the menu and clicking the "Open Destination Folder" button.
-- Super easy to gather screenshots to create a GIF that shows how your farm changes over time!
-GIF makers can be found online, such as [ezgif GIF maker](https://ezgif.com/maker).
-Here is an [example](example.gif).
 - Keeps the screenshots in the correct order to make creating the GIF easier.
 This is achieved by naming each screenshot with a "year-season-day.png" numerical format.
 For example, on Year 1, Winter, Day 3, the screenshot would be named "01-04-03.png".
-- Keyboard shortcut that takes a screenshot when pressed (set to "None" by default).
-- Can choose to disable automatic screenshots for certain weather conditions, like rainy days (takes a screenshot every day regardless of weather by default).
-- Custom configuration options, including ability to add multiple custom rules!
-See below.
-- Compatible with the ["Generic Mod Config Menu" mod](https://www.nexusmods.com/stardewvalley/mods/5098), which adds an in-game UI for easily updating the config.

 ## Installation

 1. [Install the latest version of SMAPI](https://smapi.io/).
-2. Optionally, download [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) and unzip it into Stardew Valley/Mods.
+2. Download [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) and unzip it into Stardew Valley/Mods. (recommended, but optional)
 3. Download this mod and unzip it into Stardew Valley/Mods.
 4. Run the game using SMAPI.